If you have booked a Tailormade, Family or Worldwide holiday please refer to the specific Booking Conditions relevant to that trip.

-We emphasise the importance of making a booking at the earliest opportunity, because of the popularity of polar voyages.
-For bookings received within 6 weeks of your tour (or at an earlier stage for certain tours), the contract between the Company and the client comes into existence as soon as full payment has been received by the Company or our authorised travel agent or by Explore.
+We emphasise the importance of making a booking at the earliest opportunity, because of the small group nature of our trips.
+For bookings received within 6 weeks of your trip start date (or at an earlier stage for certain trips), the contract between the Company and the client comes into existence as soon as full payment has been received by us or our authorised travel agent.

 Explore Worldwide Ltd.

 Explore takes your privacy extremely seriously.
 We are committed to doing everything we can to protect any personal information provided to us when you enquire about or book a holiday or another travel service with us, when you visit our website, or when you engage with us by other means.
 This equally applies if someone else makes arrangements on your behalf.

 For full details of what, why and how we collect and use your personal information, how we protect it and how you can contact us, see our online Privacy Centre at www.explore.co.uk/essential-information/terms-and-conditions/privacy-policy or call us on 01252 379438 so that we can send the details to you.

 If you handle the arrangements for other travellers, please ensure they are aware of the information contained within our Privacy Centre and they consent to you acting on their behalf in your dealings with us.

 To enable us to make holiday arrangements for you, we may ask you to provide information such as:

 • your name, gender, date of birth, contact details;